HOW TO GO GRAY (OR GREIGE-TAUPE) WHEN YOUR ROOM IS BEIGE

 5. FIND A TRANSITIONAL COLOUR BETWEEN GRAY & BEIGE

-Some rooms can humor a ‘happy medium’ colour, one that bridges the worlds of beige and gray without committing 100% to either.
+Some rooms can humor a ‘happy medium’ colour that bridges the beige and gray worlds without committing 100% to either.

 Realistically, the fireplace surround wants a WARMER color.
 However, in considering the sectional and area rug as well, Edgecomb Gray is the perfect happy medium.

-In this next living room, the stone fireplace has slightly cooler hues but a few warmer stones that gladly accommodate Edgecomb Gray…
+The stone fireplace in this next living room has slightly cooler hues but a few warmer stones that gladly accommodate Edgecomb Gray…

 6. PAINT AN ACCENT WALL OR INTERIOR DOOR A COOL COLOR

-The reason these small-scale ideas work is that on your main walls, you can listen to your home and its specific (and probably warmer) needs.
+These small-scale ideas work because on your main walls, you can listen to your home and its specific (and probably warmer) needs.
 You can then have some FUN and explore cooler hues for an accent wall or the inside of a main door.
 For example…

 - INSIDE OF THE FRONT DOOR (often suits navy blue-hues)